 Founded in 1980 by Yukio Tanaka (first as "Nihon Game Company", a.k.a.
 "Taiyo System"), Culture Brain is a small developer/publisher based in Tokyo that started with arcade games, then switched to the Famicom, Super Famicom, and then never found success after the 16-bit era.
 These days Culture Brain develops and publishes children's games for Nintendo handhelds.

-Culture Brain's third big series was Baseball Simulator, which did enjoy moderate success in North America.
-Baseball Simulator 1.000 for the NES won newly launched Electronic Gaming Monthly's 1989 Best Sports Game.
+Culture Brain's third big series was Baseball Simulator, which took the usual sports game and fantasy elements like fireballs and earthquakes.
+It ended up being quite successful in both regions - Baseball Simulator 1.000 for the NES won newly launched Electronic Gaming Monthly's 1989 Best Sports Game.

 Through the 90s, the company churned out new entries to their core series, but they continued to be very familiar iterations of the old games even down to minor plot details, with most of the changes limited to tweaking fine details and giving the game a new coat of paint graphically.
-The newer games tended to reduce the hybrid gameplay, reducing themselves to retreads of the old games with the unique features removed.
+There are SNES and N64 versions of each of the above games (except Scheherazade) which follow almost exactly the same structure.
+Each iteration of the game tended to reduce the hybrid gameplay, reducing themselves to retreads of the originals with the unique features removed.
 Few of their later releases made it to North America.
 They made one PlayStation release, Virtual Hiryu no Ken, in 1997, and that was it for their old core series.

-From 2000 on they have concentrated on three series targetted at children, almost solely for handheld Nintendo platforms: Hamster Monogatari, Konchuu Monster, and Oshare Princess.
+Starting in 2000 they have concentrated on three series targetted at children, mostly for the GBA and DS: Hamster Monogatari, Konchuu Monster, and Oshare Princess.

 Many Culture Brain games are credited to "Yumenosuke Project" or "Yumenosuke Academy", instead of any specific person inside the company.